HectorVilas/minesweeper-old-prototype/README.md

 I made a "dev tool" (it's just an object with a function) to toggle the mines visibility.
 I also hid all the revealed mines and added a basic, temporal "lose condition" that will prompt a message if your selected tile have a mine, then all the mines will be revealed with that same "dev tool" function.
 Maybe I should rename it.

 Now the game is playable, but even after losing the player is still able to keep playing.
 I should remove all the event listeners, maybe my next step.

+## update 7
+I added an "options" menu, it will show or hide clicking on the placeholder icon at the tip right of the page.
+In the options menu there's 3 sliders: 2 for selecting board width and heigh and a third one for the quantity of mines.
+The "how to play" and "about" are placeholders for now.

+To prevent players to select more mines than available tiles, if  `board.width * board.height` is higher than the mines count, it will automatically adjust it's max value to prevent an infinite loop.